craigfernandes1/Fitting-IFR-CDFs-from-Noisy-Quantile-Data/README.md

 ## Questions

-Contact the corresponding author at craig.fernandes@mail.utoronto.ca.
+Contact the corresponding author at craigfer@wharton.upenn.edu